Oath of God

 The right path is to invite to God with enlightenment in Quran

 - And most of the people will not be with believers even if you have desired (12:103).
-And you do not ask them any reward for it (Quran), nor is it except a reminder for the worlds (12:104).
+And do not ask them any reward for it (Quran), nor is it except a reminder for the people of of the world (12:104).
 And how many of a sign in the heavens and the earth are given to them, they pass by it while they are avert from it (12:105).
 And most of them do not believe in God except while they are being the idolaters (12:106).
 Have they then made secure that there comes to them an overwhelming punishment of God, or there comes to them the Hour suddenly, while they do not perceive?
 (12:107).
 Say, “This is my path: I invite to God with enlightenment – I and whoever has followed me.
 And glory to God and I am not with the idolaters.”
 (12:108).

 Quran is not a fabricated hadith but a detailed explanation of all things